JinnyK015/JinnyK015/README.md

 ---

 ## what I want to learn and am interested in?
-- DevAcademy foundation sprint <br>
+- Finshed the DevAcademy foundation sprint -- 0% <br>
-- Youtube clone coding (learn NodeJS, ES6, Express, Babel)
+- Youtube clone coding (learn NodeJS, ES6, Express, Babel) -- 7%

 ---